 What is ICBA/NM PAC?

-ICBA/NM Political Action Committee is a non-partisan statewide political action committee that seeks to elect both challengers and incumbent state lawmakers who support community banking and strive to maintain safety and soundness standards for the banking industry.
+The ICBA/NM Political Action Committee is a non-partisan statewide political action committee that seeks to support the election of both challengers and incumbent state lawmakers who support community banking.
+Only with the proper business environment can community banks maintain safety and soundness standards and grow and thrive in New Mexico.

 Who can contribute?